BrianPim/UE5-Grapple-Hook-Plugin/README.md

 - **TObjectPtr< UInputMappingContext >** InputMappingContext

 Variables (**private**)
+- **UClass*** GrappleEndPointActor
+  - Class of the Actor BP used to represent the end of the Grapple Hook
+  - Modifiable from the blueprint Details panel.
 - **float** MaxGrappleRange
+  - How far away a Grapple can be initiated.
   - Modifiable from the blueprint Details panel.
 - **float** MaxSpeed
+  - Maximum Velocity that the Player can reach while Grappling.
   - Modifiable from the blueprint Details panel.
 - **float** InitialSpeed
+  -Velocity that the Player starts at when Grappling.
   - Modifiable from the blueprint Details panel.
 - **float** SpeedLerpDuration
-  - The time it takes to accelerate to MaxSpeed.
+  - The time it takes to go from InitialSpeed to MaxSpeed.
   - Modifiable from the blueprint Details panel.
 - **float** ReleaseRange
-  - The distance from the Grapple destination at which the Grapple will be cancelled.
+  - The distance from the end of the Grapple path where the Grapple action is cancelled.
+  - Modifiable from the blueprint Details panel.
+- **float** ReleaseVelocityMultiplier
+  - What we multiply the CurrentSpeed by to apply an impulse after the grapple ends (can be set to 0 to instantly kill velocity)
   - Modifiable from the blueprint Details panel.
 - **bool** CancelIfBlocked
   - Whether or not the Grapple will auto-cancel if there's an object blocking the Grapple path.